Sampling Plans#

 2. Latin Hypercube Sampling

 NOTE: You need to install smt which is a python-based surrogate modeling toolbox.
 It provides various surrogate modeling techniques, along with different sampling plans.
-Activate the environment you created for this class in anaconda prompt and install smt using pip install smt.
+Activate the environment you created in anaconda prompt and install smt using pip install smt.

 Below block of code imports required packages: